zonemaster/zonemaster-backend/docs/Installation.md

 exit;
 ```

-Then update the `/etc/zonemaster/backend_config.ini` file accordingly.
+Then update the `/etc/zonemaster/backend_config.ini` file with username and
+password unless the default values are used.

 #### A.2.
 MariaDB installation on Debian and Ubuntu